EnchantedEngineers/P2/README.md

 - Have Angular installed on your computer

 ## How to Use
 To use the application, clone the repository on your local machine.
-Before opening the project, run the npm install command Angular in your CLI by running the command npm install
+Before opening the project, run the npm install command in your Angular CLI
 <hr>
 <br>